prnvbaraiya/ProctoVigil/README.md

 - 4. Open two terminal and run `npm run frontend` and in second terminal run `npm run backend`
 - 5. Your project is running localhost port for frontend 5173 and backend 1322.

+### Scope

+- Only 50 can Join Quiz
+- Internet Bandwidth needs More than 5Mbps
+- Maximum number of Random Question is 50

 ### Todo

 - [ ] Database setup mongo